-Due to current events, people are raising questions about the 25th amendment and impeachment.
-These processes are part of our constitutional checks and balances and were intentionally created to be a difficult bar to overcome.
-The Founders established a set of checks and balances to ensure the health and stability of our democracy, and that if impeachment or the 25th amendment is pursued that it is the best course of action.
+People are raising questions about the 25th amendment and impeachment.
+These processes are part of our checks and balances and were created to be difficult to overcome.

 What is the 25th amendment and how does it work?

 In 1965, the 25th amendment was passed to clarify the line of succession for when a President resigns, dies, or otherwise becomes incapacitated.
 It ensures that there is always a clear person in charge of the government in the case of an emergency.
 The amendment provides an option for temporary or permanent removal depending on who invokes the amendment and the circumstances.
 The fourth and last section of the amendment provides a process for the Vice President and a majority of the Cabinet to remove a president who is “unable to discharge the powers and duties of his office.”

 The first section of the 25th amendment provides an avenue for the temporary removal of a President.
 This situation has usually come into play when a President knows that they will be undergoing surgery and they will be temporarily incapacitated.
 In this situation, the President and a majority of the Cabinet will send a letter to the president pro tempore of the Senate and the speaker of the house that states the President will temporarily be unable to perform his or her duties.
 Once the President is no longer incapacitated, they will send a second letter to Congress stating that they are capable of performing their duties again.